-Insurers, do you consistently ask yourself: How do I know that the #reserving methods I am currently using are the “best”?
+Insurers, do you consistently ask yourself: How do I know that the reserving methods I am currently using are the “best”?
 How do I decide when to change methods?

-In this article, we will discuss about the four universally known and used reserving methods in the actuarial world that you need to master: Chain Ladder, Bornhuetter-Ferguson, Average Cost and De Vylder.
+In this article, we will discuss the four universally known and used reserving methods in the actuarial world that you need to master: Chain Ladder, Bornhuetter-Ferguson, Average Cost and De Vylder.

 The four non-life reserving methods you need to master throughout your actuarial career